Substitution cipher: Nomenclator

 One once-common variant of the substitution cipher is the nomenclator.
 Named after the public official who announced the titles of visiting dignitaries, this cipher uses a small code sheet containing letter, syllable and word substitution tables, sometimes homophonic, that typically converted symbols into numbers.
 Originally the code portion was restricted to the names of important people, hence the name of the cipher; in later years, it covered many common words and place names as well.
 The symbols for whole words (codewords in modern parlance) and letters (cipher in modern parlance) were not distinguished in the ciphertext.
-The Rossignols' Great Cipher used by Louis XIV of France was one.
+The Rossignols' Great Cipher used by King Louis XIV of France was one.

 Nomenclators were the standard fare of diplomatic correspondence, espionage, and advanced political conspiracy from the early fifteenth century to the late eighteenth century; most conspirators were and have remained less cryptographically sophisticated.
 Although government intelligence cryptanalysts were systematically breaking nomenclators by the mid-sixteenth century, and superior systems had been available since 1467, the usual response to cryptanalysis was simply to make the tables larger.
 By the late eighteenth century, when the system was beginning to die out, some nomenclators had 50,000 symbols.

 Nevertheless, not all nomenclators were broken; today, cryptanalysis of archived ciphertexts remains a fruitful area of historical research.